semaphoreci/semaphore/docs/docs/reference/conditions-dsl.md

 - As block [skip/run conditions](../using-semaphore/jobs#skip-run)
 - With [monorepo projects](../using-semaphore/monorepo) using the [change_in function](#change-in)

+You can find detailed information about the `when` keyword in our [library repository](https://github.com/renderedtext/when?tab=readme-ov-file#when-library).

 ## Basic syntax

 The basic syntax for conditions is: